CrisKrus/docker-workshop/README.md

 - All the things, this only are notes :joy:
 - What project should I create
 - Check codely.tv course
-- Wich tecnologies
+- Technologies
-- Docker cheatsheets
+- Docker cheat sheet
 - study `docker-compose`

 ## How much time